 - Moles with a border, irregular color or larger than a dime

 - Rough and scaly red skin patches that may bleed or crust

 - Small pink shiny bump that might have blue, brown or black areas

 In addition to these visual signs, you should also watch for what your skin feels like.
 Some types of skin cancer spread along the nerves and can cause itching, pain, numbness or tingling.
 These symptoms aren’t as common, but are not something you should ignore.

 If you haven’t talked to a doctor about your skin concerns before, we recommend starting with one of our primary care doctors.
 Our primary care doctors are experts at diagnosing hundreds of conditions and can help get you answers quickly.
 If you need specialized care, we’ll connect you directly with one of our dermatologists.

-Diagnosing skin cancer starts with a physical exam.
-We’ll examine your skin and look for signs of cancer.
+How do you know if you have skin cancer?
+We start with a physical exam to check your skin and look for signs of cancer.
 Often, further testing is needed and some commonly used tests include:

 A biopsy is the most common test used to diagnose skin cancer.
 During a biopsy, a small amount of tissue is removed so it can be examined under a microscope.
 Biopsies are minimally invasive and are typically performed in one of our clinics.
 We’ll often use local anesthetic to numb your skin and help keep you comfortable during the procedure.